DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 mirage, a myth.’[^3]

 It takes more hours to make the same money.
-This is the crucial transformation that has been produced by the neoliberal policy, and has been pushed by the financial class.
+This is the crucial transformation that is a result of the neoliberal policy, and has been pushed by the financial class.
 Western workers are working more and more and earning less and less.

 In 1998 Aronowitz and Cutler already wrote in *Post-Work*:

-We can understand the political history of the last thirty years in terms of the largely successful effort of the Right to impose social amnesia on the American people, to snuff out the memory of a time we began to seriously consider a post work future.
+>We can understand the political history of the last thirty years in terms of the largely successful effort of the Right to impose social amnesia on the American people, to snuff out the memory of a time we began to seriously consider a post work future.
 Organized labor has